Richard Harrison (actor): 1960s European movies

-Harrison relocated to Italy in the early 1960s with his first wife Loretta initially in a three-picture contract with producer Italo Zingarelli.
-He remained in Italy and became a leading star in sword and sandal films, Eurospy films and later Spaghetti Westerns.
-His first Italian film and the first starring role were in The Invincible Gladiator (1962), directed by Alberto De Martino and Antonio Momplet.
-Arguably Harrison's most well-known film from his early career is the western Gunfight at Red Sands (Duello Nel Texas), directed by Ricardo Blasco in 1963.
-Gunfight at Red Sands is also noteworthy for being the first Italian Western to feature an Ennio Morricone score.
+Harrison relocated to Italy in the early 1960s with his first wife Loretta, initially in a three-picture contract with producer Italo Zingarelli.
+He remained in Italy and became a lead in sword and sandal films, Eurospy films, and later Spaghetti Westerns.
+His first Italian film and first starring role were in The Invincible Gladiator (1962), directed by Alberto De Martino and Antonio Momplet.
+Harrison's most well-known film from his early career is the western Gunfight at Red Sands (Duello Nel Texas), directed by Ricardo Blasco in 1963.
 Harrison turned down Sergio Leone's A Fistful of Dollars and recommended Clint Eastwood for the role.
 Harrison joked that this was his greatest contribution to cinema.

-The 1968 film Joko - Invoca Dio... e muori a.k.a.
-Vengeance, directed by Antonio Margheriti, is another favorite among Spaghetti Western fans.
-Luciano Martino's 1965 movie Secret Agent Fireball, Harrison's first Eurospy film, is also often cited as his best film in the genre, and one of his better earlier films.
-He again played the role of CIA Agent Fleming in a sequel Killers Are Challenged in 1966.
+Harrison also acted in the 1968 film Joko - Invoca Dio... e muori a.k.a.
+Vengeance, directed by Antonio Margheriti.
+Luciano Martino's 1965 movie Secret Agent Fireball, Harrison's first Eurospy film, is also often cited as his best film in the genre and one of his better earlier films.
+He again played the role of CIA Agent Fleming in a sequel, Killers Are Challenged, in 1966.

-The Italian actor Bruno Piergentili who made European features during this period was given the name "Dan Harrison", perhaps to evoke Richard's name.
+The Italian actor Bruno Piergentili who made European features during this period was given the name "Dan Harrison," perhaps to evoke Richard's name.

 1970s exploitation films

-Harrison's career dwindled slowly in the 1970s at the same rate as the Spaghetti Western died.
-He began appearing in low-budget movies shot all over the world: In Egypt (You Can Do a Lot with 7 Women (1971), with the Shaw Brothers in Hong Kong starring in the title role of Marco Polo (1975) and playing the German commander von Waldersee in The Boxer Rebellion (1976).
+Harrison's career declined gradually in the 1970s, coinciding with the decline of Spaghetti Westerns.
+He began appearing in lower-budget movies shot all over the world: In Egypt (You Can Do a Lot with 7 Women, 1971), with the Shaw Brothers in Hong Kong starring in the title role of Marco Polo (1975) and playing the German commander von Waldersee in The Boxer Rebellion (1976).
 Harrison worked in Turkey (The Godfather's Friend, 1972), directed by Farouk "Frank" Agrama, and as Sgt.
-Taylor in a Yugoslavian war film, the 1979 effort Pakleni otok, directed by Vladimir Tadej.
+Taylor in a Yugoslavian war film, the 1979 effort Pakleni otok, led by Vladimir Tadej.